BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

 ![Halle](http://i.imgur.com/yUKA9EN.gif)

 Halle has some cool moves but nobody to play with.
 Let's build our own game using Halle!

+# Brainstorming

+Before we start coding, we have to decide what kind of game we want to build with Halle.
+Look at the kind of moves that Halle can make and imagine how they would fit into **your** game.

+You will need to decide on a general *theme* for the game.
+What kind of world is Halle in?
+Is she in space, in a factory, on the streets of New Orleans?

+What are the *game mechanics*?
+What are the goals and what are the challenges?
+What might Halle encounter as the game progresses?
+Are there points or a score?
+How does the game end?

+Finally, come up with a good *name* for your game.
+Having a great name for a project is an important step, but don't worry, you can always change it later.

-# Step 1 - Getting Started
+# Getting Started

 Install this project into your Cloud9 workspace by typing `opspark install` into a terminal and choosing the `runtime` project.